 Vacations are more than finance and clients, and it allows you to spend time with your family and helps get re-energize you to work.

 Start With Short Vacations

-As a freelancer, you always think you need to be available.
-It is true that you need to be available and can’t just switch off for an elongated period of time but not because you can’t do it but you shouldn’t be doing it.
-Your client needs you and you should be up for it.
+As a freelancer, you always think you need to be available even when on vacation.
+It is true that you need to be available and can’t just switch off for an elongated period but not because you can’t do it, but you shouldn’t be doing it.
+Your client needs you, and you should be up for it.

 But that doesn’t mean you can’t take vacations either.
-You have to find a balance between being available and able to enjoy vacations.
-So if you want to take long vacations, you should start with short vacations.
+You have to find a balance between being available and able to enjoy holidays.
+So if you want to take extended leaves, you should start with short vacations.

 Weekends can be a good start clubbed with an additional off day of either Friday or Monday.
-Monday works best for me and often for Indian freelancer working for US clients.
-Your Monday is still Sunday for them and so you can always take a Monday off.
+Monday works best for me and often for Indian freelancers working for US clients.
+Your Monday is still Sunday for them, and so you can always take a Monday off.

-3 Days mini vacations is a good starting point.
+3 Days mini-vacations are a good starting point.

-You don’t need to travel to call it a vacation and you can just make an off day.
-There are a lot of things that you can do off days and it is neither a working day nor a conventional vacation.
+You don’t need to travel to call it a vacation.
+You can make an off day.
+There are a lot of things that you can do off days, and it is neither a working day nor a conventional vacation.

 - Read books